-If you do not have any eligible dependents at the time of initial enrollment, but acquire eligible dependents at a later date, you must enroll the eligible dependent(s) within 30 days (or a longer period if required by state law) of the date you acquire them.
-Coverage for newly-acquired eligible dependents will be effective on the first day an eligible dependent is legally acquired if you enroll them for coverage within the 30-day period and provide the required dependent verification documentation.
+If you do not have any eligible dependents at the time of initial enrollment, but acquire eligible dependents at a later date, you must enroll the eligible dependent(s) within 30 days or 60 days, for a newborn or newly adopted child (or a longer period if required by state law) of the date you acquire them.
+Coverage for newly-acquired eligible dependents will be effective on the first day an eligible dependent is legally acquired if you enroll them for coverage within the applicable 30-day or 60-day (newborn and newly adopted children only) period and provide the required dependent verification documentation.
 Contact your employer to determine what documents are required to verify dependent status.

-If you are enrolled for coverage under the Plan as a participating employee or spouse, your newborn or adopted child will be retroactively covered to the date of birth (or adoption or placement for adoption) if you notify your employer of the birth/adoption, complete an enrollment form, pay the increased employee- share contribution amount, and provide the required dependent verification documentation within 30 days of the date of birth (or adoption or placement for adoption).
-If notice is not provided, you do not pay your employee-share contribution, you do not complete an enrollment form, or you do not provide the required dependent verification documentation within 30 days (or a longer period if required by state law), then your newborn or adopted child will not be covered.
+If you are enrolled for coverage under the Plan as a participating employee or spouse, your newborn or adopted child will be retroactively covered to the date of birth (or adoption or placement for adoption) if you notify your employer of the birth/adoption, complete an enrollment form, pay the increased employee- share contribution amount, and provide the required dependent verification documentation within 60 days of the date of birth (or adoption or placement for adoption).
+If notice is not provided, you do not pay your employee-share contribution, you do not complete an enrollment form, or you do not provide the required dependent verification documentation within 60 days (or a longer period if required by state law), then your newborn or adopted child will not be covered.
 Your (or your spouse's) claim for maternity expenses is not considered as notification to your employer.
 Placement for adoption means you have assumed and retained a legal obligation for full or partial support of the child in anticipation of adoption.
 Placement for adoption is evidenced by a fully executed adoption placement agreement.